MAUVE Scores for Generative Models: Theory and Practice: Generalizing Divergence Frontiers with -Divergences

 \myparagraph{Area Summary} The first summary is inspired by the area under the curve~\cite[e.g.][]{flach2012machine}---a common strategy to summarize tradeoff curves in machine learning.
 Divergence frontiers, however, can be unbounded.
 For instance, as $\lambda \to 1$, we have $\kl(Q \Vert R_\lambda) \to \kl(Q \Vert P)$, which can be unbounded.
 The same holds for $f$-divergence frontiers because $\ftil(0) = \infty$.
 Therefore, we define \mauve to be the area under a monotonic transformation of the $f$-divergence frontier:

-Here, $c > 0$ is a scaling constant that changes the numerical value of \mauve, but not its induced ordering over multiple models $Q_1, \ldots, Q_n$.
-It is clear that $\mauve_f(P, Q)$ is always bounded between $0$ and $1$ with larger values denoting a greater similarity between $P$ and $Q$.
+Here, $c > 0$ is a scaling constant that changes the numerical value of \mauve, but not its induced ordering over multiple models $Q_1, \ldots, Q_n$. $\mauve_f(P, Q)$ is always bounded between $0$ and $1$ with larger values denoting a greater similarity between $P$ and $Q$.

 \myparagraph{Integral Summary} For the second summary of the divergence frontier, we take inspiration from the minimax theory of hypothesis testing, where the goal is also to study two types of errors and it is common to theoretically analyze their linear combination; see, e.g., \cite[Sec.~1.2]{ingster2003nonparametric} and \cite[Thm.
 7]{cai2011optimal}.
 Similarly, we consider a linear combination of the two costs that are the two coordinates of the divergence frontier: